nasa/nasapress/CONTRIBUTING.md

 1. Name your branch pretty much anything except `master`, `develop`, `staging`, or with the `release-` or `hotfix-` prefix.
 Suggested prefixes include `refactor-`, `feature-`, and `patch-`.
+1. Make changes, commit, and push your branch to gitlab.
+1. Test your changes locally.
-1. File your [merge request](https://gitlab.grc.nasa.gov/wade/nasapress-grc/merge_requests/new) to merge into the `develop` branch on GitLab by selecting your branch as the source branch and `develop` branch as the target branch.
+1. When you are satisfied with your change, file your [merge request](https://gitlab.grc.nasa.gov/wade/nasapress-grc/merge_requests/new) to merge into the `develop` branch on GitLab by selecting your branch as the source branch and `develop` branch as the target branch.
 1. Another developer will perform a code review and accept or reject your request.
 After accepting, they may do some brief testing on their local development environment.
 1. They will then merge the develop branch with the staging branch, and deploy the staging branch to the staging server.
 1. They will notify you that your changes are now on the staging server.